gems-uff/db-mining/README.md

 2. Edit it according to the database you will use:

-This JSON file has a drop_database field which indicates whether you would like the application to drop the existing database and create a new empty one.
+This JSON file has a drop_database field, which indicates whether you would like the application to drop the existing database and create a new empty one.
 If that is the case, the value of drop_database should be True.
 The database_type field specifies which database management system will be used: SQLite or PostgreSQL.
 The remaining fields depend on the type of database you are using.

 If you are using SQLite, these are the mandatory fields of the JSON file: